Choose another writer in this calendar:

 feared that they all would be condemned to death.
 The prison was already familar to her because she had done

 reseach among its inmates in the 1970s.
+She wrote Memoirs from the Women's Prison on toilet paper using an eyebrow pencil.
 Before she was taken home, she met the

 new president, Hosni al-Mubarak.